osu-tournament-rating/otr-docs/docs/topics/Rating-Calculation.md

 ## Rating

 Rating (a.k.a.
 Tournament Rating or TR) is the number used to quantify an individual's tournament performance.
-This number, combined with [Volatility](#volatility), is used by the OpenSkill model to determine how likely someone is to come out ahead against someone else in a tournament match.
+This number, combined with [volatility](#volatility), is used by the OpenSkill model to determine how likely someone is to come out ahead against someone else in a tournament match.
 Rating changes are more drastic when lower-rated players perform better than higher-rated players.

-The [initial rating](#initial-ratings) each player is assigned is not nearly as important as the subsequent adjustments from tournament performance.
+The [initial rating](Initial-Ratings.md) each player is assigned is not nearly as important as the subsequent adjustments from tournament performance.
 Like other games with competitive ladders, players will initially see higher fluctuations in their rating until the system becomes more confident in their abilities.
 Players should not worry about being stuck at a certain range; a better rating will follow from better match performance.

 ## Volatility

 Volatility is the number that determines how confident the model is in one's [Rating](#rating).
 The higher this value, the less confident the model is in one's rating.
-(More precisely, volatility is the standard deviation in the posterior estimate of a player's rating.)
+More precisely, volatility is the standard deviation in the posterior estimate of a player's rating.

 > Consider the following:
 >